rebsonoliveira/sql-server/samples/features/sql-big-data-cluster/app-deploy/addpy/README.md

       "success": true
     }
     ```
-6. Any app you create is also accessible using a RESTful web service that is [Swagger](swagger.io) compliant.
+6. <a name=restapi></a>Any app you create is also accessible using a RESTful web service that is [Swagger](swagger.io) compliant.
 You can get the endpoint for the web service by running:
    ```bash
    mssqlctl app describe --name addpy --version [version]
    ```